Dear Awesome Woman,

 Yet, I did notice that I do have the ability to choose which thought clouds to follow.
 Each one has a particular destination.
 Some thought clouds have negative pathways and create feelings of anxiety, sadness, annoyance, shame etc. Others are uplifting and kind and lead to feelings of hope, joy and peace.
 Which way did I want to go?

 Now, this is not to suggest that I advocate ignoring feelings.
 Nope – that’s a big ‘no, no.’ When feeling emotionally triggered by a person or situation, those feelings need to be acknowledged.
 If you find yourself in the midst of a tornado of thoughts, this is called ruminating.
 Ruminating happens when you’re overthinking a situation rather than dropping into body awareness and experiencing the physical sensation of the emotion.
-Please read ‘Wise Emotions, Flowing Freedom’ to see a simple technique to do this.
+Please read the other articles on my blog or schedule your complimentary Clarity Call to really anchor the importance of experiencing your feelings on a somatic level.

 The thought clouds that I’m referring to in this newsletter are the ones that drift in and out of our minds when we’re by ourselves – walking, cooking, cleaning etc. In choosing which thought clouds to ‘jump on’, I’m basically choosing what gets ‘grown’ and ‘pruned’ in my brain.